znkbnk/React-ashton/README.md

 Step 16: Map (.map) through conversation entries and display questions and answers Step 17: Display the current question and user input Step 18: Apply the necessary styles.

+Lesson 8: GlowBounce Button Project

+Step 1: Basic Styles for .bot-button

+In this step, we have set the basic styles for the .bot-button class.
+It includes the button's position, size, color, and other properties.

+Step 2: Pseudo-element .bot-button:before

+This step introduces a pseudo-element (:before) to create a glowing border effect around the button.
+The linear gradient and keyframes are used for the animation.

+Step 3: Keyframes for Glowing Effect

+This section defines keyframes for the glowing effect of the button's border.

+Step 4: Keyframes for Bouncing Animation

+This step defines keyframes for the bouncing animation of the button.

+Step 5: Styles for Active State

+These styles define the appearance of the button in its active state, changing the text color and making the background transparent.

+Step 6: Hover Effect

+This part adds a hover effect to the button, making the glowing border visible when the button is hovered over.

+Step 7: Pseudo-element .bot-button:after

+A pseudo-element (:after) is added to create a background for the button.